 The test involves only normal urination, and there is no discomfort.

 This test measures the level of 5-HIAA in the urine.
-It is often done to detect tumors in the digestive tract (carcinoid tumors) and to track a patient's condition.
+It is often done to detect certain tumors in the digestive tract (carcinoid tumors) and to track a person's condition.